Configuration

 Component state

-Use Generics to keep the component
+We recommend using Generics to keep

-state type-safe.
-See
+the component state type-safe.

 Task backed components